yuxki/vim-pkm-api/README.md

       \ 'dark-red', 'dark-blue', 'dark-yellow', 'dark-orange',
       \ 'light-red', 'light-blue', 'light-yellow', 'light-orange']
 ```
-When you load a list that has items over the `pkm.key` length, items will be separated by pages.
+When you load a list that has items over `pkm.key` length, the items will be separated by pages.
-On the default behavior, the 'l' key transits to next page,and the 'h' key transits to previous page.
+On the default behavior, the 'l' key transits to the next page, and the 'h' key transits to the previous page.

 ## Installation
 #### With vim-plug: